Choosing Liposuction in Philadelphia: Who’s a Good Fit?

 Answer: Liposuction is typically performed in conjunction with a tummy tuck.
 Splitting the procedures is only done in a few very special circumstances.

-Answer: Liposuction alone will remove the fat and cause some skin tightening depending on the type of liposuction used (laser, Vaser, or traditional.)
+Answer: Liposuction alone will provide fat removal and cause some skin tightening depending on the type of liposuction used (laser, Vaser, or traditional.)
 It will not get rid of a large amount of excess skin, and it will not help with muscle tightening.
 It is best for excess fat, but not skin.
 It does not address the muscle separations that occur during pregnancy.

 Abdominoplasties– full or partial – remove the excess skin and tighten the abdominal wall.
 It will flatten and tighten the abdomen much more than liposuction alone.
 The choice to decide whether you need a full or partial depends on your weight, excess skin, and body type.
 This should be discussed with your board-certified plastic surgeon during a consultation.

 Finally, pain and functional limitations differ depending on the procedure done.
 The more abdominal wall work, i.e. muscle tightening, the more post-operative pain patients will have.
 Intra operative pain injection or post-operative pain pumps can help with pain control.
 Although abdominal surgery is initially painful, the pain improves daily and is controlled by pain medications.
 Most people are walking the night of the procedure and do light exercise for one week.
 Every surgeon has their own post-operative regiment that should be followed.

-Answer: Liposuction is a procedure that can be done under local (awake) or general anesthesia.
+Answer: Liposuction in Philadelphia is a procedure that can be done under local (awake) or general anesthesia.
 It utilizes a small incision to remove fat.
 The fluid that causes the tissues to swell and bleed less is injected through the incisions.
 It is called tumescent fluid.
 After the fluid is placed, a separate “straw” (cannula) is placed.
 It is a thin metal tube with holes at the tip.
 These holes remove the fat as the doctor passes the cannula back and forth.